Listening and Learning

-- Let your child read to you (if he or she wants to).
+- Let your child read to you (if they want to).

 - If a block of text is too challenging for your child, don't be afraid to summarize or skip over it.
-Or offer to take over the reading momentarily.
+Or offer to take over the reading for a bit.

 - Ask your child's opinion about a character's actions or decisions.
-What would he or she do in the same situation?
+What would they do in the same situation?
 Save questions for the end so your child can simply enjoy the story.

 Making Time to Read